ddev/ddev/docs/content/users/configuration/config.md

 ## `wsl2_no_windows_hosts_mgt`

 (WSL2 only) Whether to disable the management and checking of the Windows hosts file.
+By default, when using WSL2, DDEV manages the system-wide hosts file on the Windows side (normally `C:\Windows\system32\drivers\etc\hosts`) by using `ddev.exe` installed on the *Windows* side.
+This normally works better for all applications, including browsers and IDEs.
+However, this behavior can be disabled by setting `wsl_no_windows_hosts_mgt: true`.

 | Type | Default | Usage
 | -- | -- | --